pie/.github/README.md

 4. Re-points symlinks to the new release (bootstrapping to the release structure automatically on first run)
 5. Prunes releases older than 1 prior

+Failures are handled based on how far the deploy got:

+- **Before `wp-config.php` or symlinks change** — maintenance mode is deactivated automatically and the site recovers on the previous version.
+A notification is sent with subject *Deploy failed, site recovered*.
-If anything fails after maintenance mode is activated, the script exits and maintenance mode stays on — the site remains down rather than returning in a broken state.
-A failure notification is sent to `#uptime_alerts`.
+- **After either live change begins** — maintenance mode stays on to prevent the site returning in a broken state.
+A notification is sent with subject *URGENT: Site in maintenance mode*, including instructions for manual verification.

 **Server directory structure:**